Chapter 2: Understanding Hardhat Configuration

 Configuring Solidity Version

-(like optimizer settings).
-This allows you to compile your contracts with different Solidity versions if needed. - Optimizer: The
+• Multiple Versions: Use an object with a compilers array.
+Each compiler entry can have a version and optional settings (like optimizer settings).
+This allows you to compile your contracts with different Solidity versions if needed.

 Setting Up Networks (Ethereum, Polygon, Base, etc.)